Rubber stamp (politics): Examples

 In many instances, the refusal of a constitutional monarch to rubber stamp laws passed by parliament can set off a constitutional crisis.
-For example, when then-king Baudouin of Belgium, because of his religious objections, refused to sign a bill legalizing abortions in April 1990, the Belgian Federal Parliament declared him temporarily unable to reign.
-That effectively transferred his powers to the Cabinet for a single day, consequentially overriding his veto.
+For example, when then-king Baudouin of Belgium refused to sign a bill legalizing abortions in April 1990, the Belgian Federal Parliament declared him temporarily unable to reign.
+That effectively transferred his powers to the Cabinet for a single day, overriding his veto.

+The United States of America's FISA Courts, which are ex parte and have a low number of rejected warrants as compared to accepted warrants, has been said to have a rubber stamp by former NSA analyst Russ Tice.

 Legislatures

 One of the most famous examples of a rubber stamp institution is the Reichstag of Nazi Germany, which unanimously confirmed all decisions already made by Adolf Hitler and the highest-ranking members of the Nazi Party.
-Many legislatures of authoritarian and totalitarian countries are considered as rubber stamps, such as communist parliaments like the Chinese National People's Congress, or the Italian Chamber of Fasces and Corporations during the Fascist regime.
+Many legislatures of authoritarian and totalitarian countries are considered by political scientists as rubber stamps, such as communist parliaments like the Chinese National People's Congress, or the Italian Chamber of Fasces and Corporations during the Fascist regime.

 Since the 2003 elections, Russia's Federal Assembly has been similarly referred to as a rubber stamp institution.
 Russia's State Duma (the lower house of the Federal Assembly) quickly adopted a number of laws proposed by the government without delay.
 The annexation of Crimea was quickly approved in 2014 with only one deputy, Ilya Ponomarev, voting against.
 During the Russian invasion of Ukraine, the legislative approvals of the annexation of occupied territories in late 2022 did not meet any resistance, giving the government full control.

 Other suggested examples of rubber stamp legislatures include: